BJHS Course Offerings

 *** Students participating in the GRIT Academy are enrolled in all advanced core classes within the GRIT Team.
 Click here for more information on the GRIT Academy

 Project Lead the Way is a one semester foundational junior high level STEM program which incorporates aspects of theengineering field of study.
 Students will experience hands-on challenges which will take them through the process ofdesign and modeling.
-All students will receive basic skills which will help prepare them to be competitive in the globaleconomy, including designing, sketching, 3D computer modeling, understanding mechanisms, robotic building, andgraphic based computer programming.
+All students will receive basic skills which will help prepare them to be competitive in the globaleconomy, including designing, sketching, 3D computer modeling, and understanding mechanisms.
+Course CAN BE TAKEN BOTH SEMESTERS

 This course will prepare stiudents to creatively and productively use technology.
 Students will use Office 365, incluidng Word, Excel, PowerPoint, and Publisher for educational and business purposes.
 To better preapare students for higher education and working in the real world, they will coplete projects using Office 365, understand hardware consumer skills, learn news and media literacy skills and practice digital citizenship.
 Additionally, students will learn and improve keyboarding skills, with a goal of touch-typing at 30 words per minute.